yaoyongpeng2/DoItYourself/myRedis/README.md

 to do list:
 ===

-1. concert output to the fomat as redis potocol
+1. convert command output to the fomat as redis potocol

 2. can be a redis slave,such as: ping and sync between master and slave